IG-onGit/TexeT/README.md

 - `Ctrl + Alt + r` - Read the selected text aloud
 - `Ctrl + Shift + Alt + r` - Stop reading the selected text aloud
 - `Ctrl + Alt + w` - Listen and write the text in the editable zone
+- `Ctrl + Shift + Alt + w` - Listen and write grammar-corrected text in the editable zone
 - `Ctrl + Alt + p` - Parse the selected text for unusual characters
 - `Ctrl + Alt + c` - Listen and write the code in the editable zone
 - `Ctrl + Alt + f` - Fix the selected text with grammar in the editable zone